use3168/Adhell3/README.md

 ## Features
 - Mobile internet blocker<br/>
-Disable internet completely when you are on mobile for specific apps.
+Disable internet access completely when you are on mobile for specific apps.
+This can be useful to avoid watching video accidentally by using mobile data.

 - Custom deny firewall rule<br/>
 This can be used for example to define a custom firewall rule to block ads for Chrome app on port 53 for all ip addresses:<br/>